nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/integrating-cert-manager.md

     app: coffee
 ```

 Deploy our HTTPRoute to configure our routing rules for the coffee application.
-Note the `parentRefs` section in the spec refers to the Listener configured in the previous step.
+Note the `parentRefs` section in the spec refers to the listener configured in the previous step.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1beta1